Sleitnick/RbxObservers/docs/intro.md

 # Getting Started

-These Roblox utility functions can be acquired using [Wally](https://wally.run/), a package manager for Roblox.
+The Observers package can be acquired using [Wally](https://wally.run/), a package manager for Roblox.
+Alternatively, the `@rbxts/observers` package is available on npm for developers using roblox-ts.

 ## Wally Configuration
 Once Wally is installed, run `wally init` on your project directory, and then add the various utility modules found here as dependencies.
 For example, the following could be a `wally.toml` file for a project that includes a few of these modules: